 So you’re interested in SEO writing, but you don’t know where to start.
 Well, you’ve come to right place to learn how to blog like an SEO pro.
 Read on for the 9 steps to start creating content that will drive new inbound traffic, help existing pages on your site to rank, and support your site’s overall inbound strategy.

-Step 1: Thoughtfully pick your keyword target
+The Absolute First Step (#1!) in SEO Writing: Thoughtfully pick your keyword target

 So we’re moving to a longer tail version of the same keyword theme.
 The initial keyword topic for this article was going to be “how to blog for SEO”.
 It’s a relevant search term and the exact focus of this piece.
 However, it’s not a common search term so even if we were to rank #1 for it, we might not be driving much traffic.
 The monthly volume shows as “no data”, which means that the Moz engine does not see this specific search query enough to even give it a monthly volume estimate.
 It also has a Moz Keyword Difficulty score of 49, which is on the higher end of our targets.
 This is a 0 to 100 score representing the relative difficulty of ranking for a keyword, and we love to be at 40 or less when possible.